Significant noise improvement in a Kinetic Inductance Phonon-Mediated detector by use of a wideband parametric amplifier: Resonator noise calibration

-Fig. \ref{fig:rqplot} shows that $R_Q$ dominates the energy performance of the investigated resonators due to the wide range of transmission and quality factors that were measured across the resonators.
+Fig.~\ref{fig:rqplot} shows that $R_Q$ dominates the energy performance of the investigated resonators due to the wide range of transmission and quality factors that were measured across the resonators.
 Two orders of magnitude may be gained in the energy resolution by rectifying $R_Q$ of the resonator design to hit our displayed benchmark for all sensors.
 The design goal is a device transmission of unity and $Q_r\sim Q_c\sim 10^5$ so that $\mathcal{O}(\mu\rm{s})$ rise time information can be maintained, with ongoing efforts to improve $R_Q$ using RF engineering techniques \cite{kim2009wire}.
 Higher readout powers are also beneficial but have the caveat of affecting detector linearity \cite{siegel2016multiwavelength}.

-Fig. \ref{fig:rqplot} also shows the inferred energy resolution improvement from KI-TWPA operation as the level shift between the KI-TWPA on and off points.
+Fig.~\ref{fig:rqplot} also shows the inferred energy resolution improvement from KI-TWPA operation as the level shift between the KI-TWPA on and off points.
 For the KI-TWPA off points, $R_Q$ as measured at the DAQ was multiplied by $G_{\rm pa}$ to put it on the same footing as the KI-TWPA on scenario.
 This step ensured the $R_Q\propto|V_r|$ scaling.
-The resolution improvement is also recorded as the scatter points in Fig. \ref{fig:improvement} Top.
+The resolution improvement is also recorded as the scatter points in Fig.~\ref{fig:improvement} Top, showing good alignment with the spectrum analyzer measurements.
+At low readout powers, the conversion to the idealized $S_{21}$ has an uncertainty that is dominated by the size estimation of the resonance circle in the IQ plane, and it is this uncertainty that is propagated into the error bars seen in Fig.~\ref{fig:improvement}.
 The expected system noise levels are illustrated via the solid lines that pass through the points: the HEMT-dominated system noise level is determined from a fit to the points with the KI-TWPA off, and the expected system noise levels of the KI-TWPA-dominated and the SQL cases come from the spectrum analyzer analysis.